 Loans insured by the FHA feature low down payments, and costs for FHA mortgage insurance are built into the mortgage payment.
 Those costs disappear five years into the loan or when the loan reaches 78% of the property value (whichever is longer).

 Many homeowners with adjustable rate mortgages find themselves in financial trouble because of current interest rate increases.
 Foreclosure is a bigger threat than ever, but fortunately the FHA has stepped in to help with FHASecure Refinancing.
-Starting July 14, an expanded FHASecure refinancing plan allows homeowners who have missed up to three mortgage payments in the last 12 months under certain circumstances to avoid foreclosure with FHASecure.
+An expanded FHASecure refinancing plan allows homeowners who have missed up to three mortgage payments in the last 12 months under certain circumstances to avoid foreclosure with FHASecure.

 You don't need an existing FHA home loan to qualify for an FHASecure refinance loan - the program is designed to specifically to help those without FHA loans to get lower payments, prevent default and foreclosure, and protect their investment.

 - Homeowners with current or delinquent non-FHA adjustable rate mortgages are eligible.

 - You are not automatically disqualified based on delinquency on your current loan.

 - You must have a dependable income and be able to make your mortgage payment.

 - If you are in default, you must show delinquency or default is the result of increased interest rates and the resulting higher mortgage payments.